jlacar/aoc-in-kotlin-all/README-Day23.md

 I also added the `initialLockState()` function as another convenience and limit the scope of the literal map key values.

 Overall, I think I achieved my goal of encapsulating and limiting scope because there are no uses of the literal key values in the high level code at all.

+### Redesign - Moved responsibilities to TuringLock

+While the initial design worked, something about didn't seem right.
+First, it was quite complicated, even though I had managed to encapsulate the knowledge about the register implementation.
+The responsibility assignments seemed off though and I think I sensed a feature envy smell.

 ### Using `invoke()`